-El Chocolate is a great first song for children to learn in Spanish, and it couldn’t have fit in better for the first week of our bilingual preschool program!
-We are learning about the color brown, doing our Brown Bear art page, and practicing kindness with the story of the Three Bears.
+El Chocolate is a great first song for children to learn in Spanish, and it couldn’t have fit in better for Unit 3 of our bilingual preschool program!
+We are learning about the color brown, doing our Brown Bear art page, and incorporating lots of movement and literacy as we go on a bear hunt in Spanish using the printable pack Vamos a Cazar un Oso.

 The lyrics of the song teach counting to three in Spanish (uno, dos, tres) followed by breaking the word chocolate into syllables, so we used this song as an introduction to blending syllables.
 I had the children to point to their head, shoulders, hips, and knees for each syllable, then swoop their arms down while saying the word.
 We also created these pocket chart cards to help them visualize the syllables, and point to them as they sing.